aldertzomer/Microbial-Genomics-2022/_episodes/10_Introduction_study.md

 ### Dataset

-Introduction to the dataset is given in the powerpoint.
+Introduction to the dataset is given in the [presentation](files/Aldert Zomer Introduction lecture and GWAS lecture.pdf).
 In total we will be analyzing 62 genomes, of which one is a closed reference genome (OXC141).

 ### How to login